 - On a newly created deployment with stack version 7.11 or higher, open the deployment Edit page to find the option to turn on autoscaling.

-When you create a new deployment, use the Customize option to find the autoscaling option.
+When you create a new deployment, you can find the autoscaling option under Advanced settings.

 Once you confirm your changes or create a new deployment, autoscaling is activated with system default settings that you can adjust as needed (though for most use cases the default settings will likely suffice).